-The American Psychiatric Association defines posttraumatic stress disorder (PTSD) as an anxiety disorder that stems from a particular incident evoking significant stress.
-Usually people believe their lives are in danger in these troubling situations.
+The American Psychiatric Association defines post-traumatic stress disorder (PTSD) as an anxiety disorder that stems from a particular incident evoking significant stress.
+Usually people believe their lives are in danger in these troubling situations.1

 Often associated with soldiers involved in combat, PTSD also affects survivors of traumas such as car accidents, sexual assault and other traumatic experiences.
-While this can affect a court’s decision on child custody, it does not mean you will definitely lose custody.
+While this can affect a court’s decision on child custody, it does not mean you will definitively lose custody of your children.

 The primary criteria to diagnose PTSD are as follows:

 - Symptoms that significantly impair social, occupational or other important functions